Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Introduction

+In practice the learning ability of deep neural networks can strongly rely on the neural network configurations and the optimization algorithms, such as the activation forms, number of neurons and layers, weight initialization methods, number of iterations, and so on.
+In this paper, we therefore compare different parameters to offer suggestions on the choice of a favourable configuration for the physics-informed neural network.
+Moreover, to increase the generality and robustness of the physics-informed deep learning based collocation method, the material transfer learning technique is integrated in the model, which will reduce the computation costs for different material variation types and help to improve the numerical results.
+Further, to unveil those influencing parameters for the proposed model, a global sensitive analysis is supplemented in the paper, which will be instructive for setting up physics-informed neural networks.

-The paper is organised as follows: First, we describe the three dimensional problems of potential in-homogeneous media.
-Then we introduce the deep learning based collocation method, which includes the neural network architecture, activation function, sampling method and a convergence proof.
-Subsequently, the results of numerical tests are presented.
-Finally, we demonstrate the effectiveness of the deep learning method for solving problems of potential in non-homogeneous media.
+The paper is organised as follows: First, the three dimensional potential problem with in-homogeneous media is presented.
+Then we introduce the physics-informed deep learning based collocation method, which includes the neural network architecture, activation functions, sampling methods, a convergence proof, the material transfer learning and sensitivity analysis.
+Subsequently, a sufficient survey of numerical examples are presented, which investigated different neural network configurations, material transfer learning and model sensitivity analysis.
+Finally, the effectiveness of the deep learning method is demonstrated for solving three dimensional potential problems in non-homogeneous media.